 We do not collect any of our visitors’ personal information.
 None whatsoever.
 When using Swisscows neither your IP address is recorded nor is the browser you are using (Internet Explorer, Safari, Firefox, Chrome, etc.) collected.
 No analyses are made, which operating system our users use (Windows, Mac, Linux, etc.); your search are not recorded either.
 We record absolutely no data from our visitors.
 The only information we store is the number of search requests entered daily at Swisscows, to measure the total overall traffic on our website and to evaluate a breakdown of this traffic by language and mere overall statistics.

-So no IP or browser data is stored.
-Swisscows also realizes (unlike, say, DuckDuckGo) that saving the search queries is also dangerous, even if allegedly disassociated from so-called personal information:
+No IP or browser data is stored!
+Swisscows even realizes (unlike, say, DuckDuckGo) that saving the search queries is also dangerous, even if allegedly disassociated from so-called personal information:

 Furthermore, it is important not to store any search terms, given that these can also contain personal data.
 (Just think about someone who enters their own name and/or their insurance number into the search box.)

 For a while I thought that - while they might not store anything themselves - they might still share some data with Bing (which they use for their results) - but my suspicions were defused: